true-while/AI-102-Design-Implement-AI-Solution/Module-Four/L01_T08-Apply-filtering-and-sorting.md

-## Filter and sort Margie's Travel results
+# Exercise - Filter and sort Margie's Travel results

 You can apply filtering and sorting to the Margie's Travel search results by submitting a new query that includes a filter and sort order.
 Select your preferred language below, and then follow the steps below to filter and sort results.